Eduardoc2/OpenLANE-sky130/README.md

 # Day 2 - Good floorplan vs bad floorplan and introduction to library cells
  ## Chip Floorplanning
    Chip Floorplanning is the arrangement of logical block, library cells, pins on silicon chip.
 It makes sure that every module has been assigned an appropriate area and aspect ratio, every pin of the module has connection with other modules or periphery of the chip and modules are arranged in a way such that it consumes lesser area on a chip.

- ### Power Planning
-   Power planning is a step in which power grid network is created to distribute power to each part of the design equally.
-This step deals with the unwanted voltage drop and ground bounce.
-Steady state IR Drop is caused by the resistance of the metal wires comprising the power distribution network.
-By reducing the voltage difference between local power and ground, steady-state IR Drop reduces both the speed and noise immunity of the local cells and macros.

- ### Pin Placement
-   Pin placement is a important part of floorplanning as the timing delays and number of buffers required is dependent on the position of the pin.
-There are multiple pin placement option available such as equidistant placement, high-density placement.

  ### Floorplan using OpenLANE
    Floorplanning in OpenLANE is done using the following command.